 Semester 8 Independent Study II

-Members wishing to drop out of the Honors College must schedule a meeting with the Director and sign necessary paperwork.
+Members wishing to leave the Honors College should schedule an exit interview with the Director and sign a form stating this status.

 Gordy Honors College